There is no room in SEO for a passive strategy, and firms which remain vigilant with their SEO practices can win the day…and the traffic.

 Much of your old content is not like a fine wine or expensive cheese — over time users may not find it valuable.
 In order to keep your content relevant, ensure that the kind of content your site offers is germane to the kind of traffic you’re attracting today.

 With new traffic trends, your site’s blog might benefit from a more plain English, conversational style rather than more legal detail.
-Looking for a second pair of eyes?
-FindLaw can audit your site for free, giving you a fresh look in evaluating your content and SEO strategy.

 Remaining vigilant with your SEO practices will give you the edge over your competitors, and keep you on track with your online marketing goals.

 — Aaron Hareid, Director, Product Management